Publications

 Zeno RoboKind: a Cognitively Capable Character, Hanson, D., Baurmann S., Riccio, T., Margolin, R., Dockins, T., Tavares, M., Carpenter, K., “Zeno: a cognitive character, ” AI Magazine, and special Proc. of AAAI National Conference, Chicago, 2009.

-(Re) Mixing Place, Culture, and Perfor4mance, chapter from Performing Africa
+(Re) Mixing Place, Culture, and Performance, chapter from Performing Africa

 Topsy-Turvy, a play